-- Make sure that the unit is free of all wood or cardboard shipping materials, both inside and outside. - 2.
+- Make sure that the unit is free of all wood or cardboard shipping materials, both inside and outside. - Check the positions of the stainless steel drawers.
+If you want to adjust the drawer slides in an Upright unit, follow the instructions in Section 5.3. - 3.
 Verify that the unit is connected to a dedicated circuit.